 - Crapsack World: "My Home Town," although it could perhaps be "Crapsaccharine" given how fondly the narrator remembers it…

 - Creepy Souvenir: "I Hold Your Hand in Mine"

-- Deadpan Snarker: "MLF"We taught them [the Germans] a lesson in 1918, and they've hardly bothered us since then
+- Deadpan Snarker: "MLF"Once all the Germans were warlike, and mean, but that couldn't happen again,We taught them a lesson in 1918, and they've hardly bothered us since then!

 - Filk Song: Virtually everything he wrote has been adopted as "Found Filk," notwithstanding—or perhaps in spite of—Lehrer's feelings about folk music.
 There have even been full Tom Lehrer Sing-Alongs.